Common Resume Writing Questions Answered

-Choose a Functional format if you’re changing fields.
+Choose a Functional format (or probably a Combination style explained below) if you’re changing career fields.
 A skills-oriented format shows off your transferable skills better and takes the focus off your old job-titles.

 Note: Some employers have a bias against functional resumes because in the past they were known to be used to try to ‘hide’ something in someone’s work history.
 This has changed a lot in recent years, as many job seekers shift careers/industries as our work climates shift and change.
 Do not be afraid to use a functional format if it fits your needs.

 A combination style (for example, with a longer Summary to showcase skills like a functional resume does) is my preference for career changers for the reasons explained above.

 In addition to a more detailed Summary to ‘rebrand’ for a job change, I format the content in each job to focus on the transferable skills and the experience most applicable to the NEW industry/goals.

 Achievements, contributions, anything that makes you unique (in a good way) should be included – showcased – in any format you choose!

 Q: Should volunteer work be included?
 What other types of unconventional “work” experience can be used?

 A: If the volunteer work is relevant to the position, then include it.
 Just make sure to note that it was a volunteer position in your title.